ositaka/soul-healing-decapcms/data/page/home.md

     title: The Healing
     items:
       - title: Present
-        text: Present Healing is referred to as in-person healing, is a form of healing that occurs when the healer and client are physically present in the same location.
+        text: Present healing, also known as in-person healing, involves a healing practitioner providing hands-on or direct healing energy to an individual in their immediate physical presence.
+This form of healing focuses on promoting physical, emotional, and spiritual well-being through direct contact, channeling positive energy, and fostering a sense of connection and balance between the healer and the recipient.
         image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
         link: individual
       - title: Distant
-        text: Distant healing is a method of healing that can be conducted without the client and healer being physically present in the same location.
+        text: Distant healing, also known as remote healing, is a holistic practice where healing energy or intention is sent to an individual who is not physically present.
+This method transcends physical boundaries and aims to promote the recipient's well-being, addressing physical, emotional, or spiritual concerns, even from afar.
+Distant healing harnesses the power of intention and the interconnectedness of mind, body, and spirit to facilitate healing and balance.
         image: /images/roos_no_prompt_a8088f14-d7ae-4c3a-b3b0-7999588abe5f.png
         link: group
       - title: Absent
-        text: Absent healing is a powerful practice that transcends physical boundaries to provide healing and support to individuals who are not in the immediate presence of the healer.
+        text: Absent healing sends energy from a distance to promote well-being in individuals not physically present.
+It transcends geographical boundaries, demonstrating the power of intention, energy, and mind-body-spirit connections in the healing process.
         link: absent-healing
         image: /images/0234da20-ade9-4360-bba2-aa20fb2de9ab.jpeg
   - type: text_image